Language Translation

 Learn More

-How do you diagnose congenital syphilis?
+How do you interpret test results for syphilis?

 Pregnant patients with reactive syphilis serology must be considered infected unless an adequate treatment history is clearly documented in their medical records and sequential serologic antibody titers have decreased.